hazlamahedich/webtradebot/memory-bank/activeContext.md

 3. Complete the Supabase database schema for users, repositories, and reviews
 4. Create the basic UI layout with header, sidebar, and main content area
 5. Implement the initial GitHub integration for accessing repositories
-6. Enhance the Documentation Generator with quality metrics and suggestions
-7. Integrate Documentation Generator with the PR review workflow
-8. Test and refine the edge-optimized processing system
+6. Test and refine the edge-optimized processing system
-9. Implement client-side streaming UI for progressive loading
+7. Implement client-side streaming UI for progressive loading
-10. Monitor performance and adjust chunking strategy as needed
+8. Monitor performance and adjust chunking strategy as needed
+9. Begin implementing other Phase 3 enhancements:
+   - Team collaboration features
+   - Analytics and insights dashboard
+   - Advanced review options
+   - Enhanced caching strategies
+   - Fallback mechanisms for processing failures

 ## Active Decisions
 1. Using Next.js App Router for modern React Server Components approach